Ofcom says Laurence Fox’s comments about Ava Evans broke broadcasting rules

 Ofcom also announced it is launching a further investigation into Nigel Farage’s programme on the channel on January 17.

-An Ofcom spokesman said: “We are investigating whether this programme broke our rules requiring news and current affairs to be presented with due impartiality, and preventing politicians from acting as news presenters.”
+A spokesman for the regulator said: “We are investigating whether this programme broke our rules requiring news and current affairs to be presented with due impartiality, and preventing politicians from acting as news presenters.”